MINTO-MAPLETON FAMILY HEALTH TEAM

 Exciting news from one of the MMFHT kinesiologists!

-This program will help support mothers with the physical and emotional aspects of post-partum; including teaching them the support resources that are in the community, helping mothers with physically healing after child birth, work on returning to activity goals, helping them with the emotional post-partum, and provide education for a mother’s nutrition.
+The virtual Post-Partum Education Program is being launched in Sept again in collaboration with a kinesiologist from the Brockton FHT.
+This program will help support mothers with the physical and emotional aspects of post-partum; including teaching them the support resources that are in the community, helping mothers with physically healing after child birth, work on returning to activity goals, helping them with the emotional post-partum, and provide education for a mother’s nutrition. |

 The program is open to post-partum women between 1-12 months, and is open to the community.